 The proxied accounts use the

 mysql_no_loginauthentication plugin to prevent clients from using the accounts to log in directly to the MySQL server.
-Instead, it is expected that users who authenticate using Windows will use the
+Instead, users who authenticate using Windows are expected to use the

 You should also execute